frostming/rediswrapper/README.md

 >>> redis['f']
 SetType value([1, 2, 3])
 ```
-RedisDict will try to serialize non-sting values and store them in redis and
+rediswrapper will try to serialize non-sting values and store them in redis and
 unserialize them when fetching back.

 All redis value types are mocked with respective python objects and support all